AusPIPS Inc. is overseen by a Committee of volunteers.

 Dr Jeremy McComish is a Clinical Immunologist, Allergist and Immunopathologist, and is the Clinical Lead for Immunology/Immunopathology at the Blood Service.
 His immunology training was in Melbourne and Adelaide, with a post-training fellowship position at the Institute of Child Health, University College London.
 He currently holds a Clinical Immunology consultant position at the Royal Melbourne Hospital and has a private practice in Clinical Immunology and Allergy based at Cabrini Hospital Malvern.

 Sylvia has a Masters in Nursing Science from the University of Melbourne, a certificate specialising in cancer and palliative nursing and specialised in haematology nursing.
 She works as a Subcutaneous Immunoglobulin (SCIg) Program nurse consultant in the Department of Immunology and Allergy at The Royal Melbourne Hospital.
 She provides education and support to patients on SCIg therapy including immunology patients with primary and secondary immunodeficiency as well as neurology patients with chronic inflammatory demyelinating polyneuropathy.
 She is also involved in supporting hereditary angioedema patients on subcutaneous C1-esterase inhibitor therapy.
-She is part of the board membership with International Nursing Group for Immunodeficiencies and has presented at joint conferences with European Society for Immunodeficiencies.
+She is a former board membership with International Nursing Group for Immunodeficiencies and has presented at joint conferences with European Society for Immunodeficiencies.
 She is also a clinical nurse consultant in dermatology looking after patients with epidermolysis bullosa.

 A/Prof van Zelm is an expert in the field of Primary Immunodeficiency, and is the inaugural director of the Jeffrey Modell Centre for Primary Immunodeficiencies in Melbourne.
 Menno performed his PhD studies at Erasmus MC in Rotterdam, The Netherlands.
 Following post doc training in San Diego, CA, USA, he returned to Rotterdam to establish his own research group.
 He relocated to Australia in 2015 joining Monash University’s Department of Immunology and Pathology to establish the B cell differentiation laboratory.
 He is also the department’s Deputy Head of Research.

-Menno’s major research focuses on unravelling the processes that underlie B cell dysfunction in patients with predominantly antibody deficiency, the most prevalent primary immunodeficency, as well as allergy, autoinflammatory diseases and persistent viral infections.
+Menno’s major research focuses on unravelling the processes that underlie B cell dysfunction in patients with predominantly antibody deficiency, the most prevalent primary immunodeficiency, as well as allergy, autoinflammatory diseases and persistent viral infections.
 Through his research Menno described the first antibody deficient patients with CD19 and CD81 gene defects, and established the KREC assay for quantification of B-cell replication history.
 By studying human immunology, Menno aims to directly translate his research into the clinic for better patient care and diagnostics.
 He has published over 120 research papers and regularly presents his team’s research at national and international conferences worldwide.